-But, if you do possess the relevant qualifications, you may be interested in a step-by-step guide to your new career.
+There's not much chance of you becoming a co-commentator if you don't have a regional accent and haven't had a journeyman career in and around the top flight.
+However, if you do possess the relevant qualifications, you may be interested in a step-by-step guide to your new career.
 These instructions will prepare you for any scenario or eventuality that requires your verbal intervention.
-What to say, what not to say, how to say it - it's all here.
+What to say, how to say it and what not to say - it's all here.

 Firstly, you're allowed to rely on clichés.
 You're not the experienced, slick media professional who's sat alongside you in the gantry.
 You can refer to an untidy challenge as "six and two threes" (if you're feeling adventurous) or suggest a player has "if anything, hit that too well" as the ball rockets over the bar.

 All slow-motion replays are your territory.
 It's your job to confirm if the shot got a nick on its way through or if the goalkeeper did, in fact, get fingertips to it.
 Committing to a call before you see the replay is done at your own risk; if the replay proves you wrong, you'll need to awkwardly dig your heels in and refuse to concede defeat.
 The most dignified way of doing this is to admit some slight wrongdoing, but not enough to warrant a penalty/free-kick.
 Minimal contact?
 A coming-together?
 Nothing in it.
 After a while, you'll be oblivious to just how annoying this is for your viewers.